Robohuskie2574/Robohuskie2574.github.io/_pages/Season23.md

 permalink: /2023/
 image: 2023/comp2.jpg
 ---
-The 2023 season is over, however there are still off season competetions.
+The 2023 season is over, however there are still off season competitions.

 # RoboHuskie Competitions